TuanNghiaVu-64/ML-WAF/README.md

 ## Machine Learning Pipeline (`WAF_model/`)

-The architecture relies entirely on pure-Python implementations (no external ML libraries like `scikit-learn`) to closely mirror the academic paper.
+The architecture relies entirely on pure-Python implementations (no external ML libraries like `scikit-learn`).

 - **`ea_loop.py` (The Evolutionary Algorithm)**: The main `(µ+λ)` EA loop.
 It manages population ranking, elitist selection, archive updates, and classifier retraining across generations.
 It implements Variants B (Broad), D (Deep), and E (Enhanced adaptive).
 - **`classifier.py` (Decision Trees)**: Implements **RandomTree** and **RandomForest** from scratch.
 It trains on binary feature matrices to output two things: the *bypass probability* (fitness score) and the *Path Conditions* (the specific lexical rules the AI deemed critical for evasion).